revaturelabs/interviewquestions/InterviewSpecificQuestions/Hibernate/Hibernate.md

 ------

-29. Which relationship annotation is direct equivalent to foreign key relationship in tables?
+29.Which relationship annotation is direct equivalent to foreign key relationship in tables?

 ![Easy](https://raw.githubusercontent.com/revaturelabs/interviewquestions/aef8eff919a3b083089641381ed9a9101ed21fba/ComplexityTags/simple%20(2).svg)